 PROVO — Whether or not they suck your blood, hanging out with bats isn't good for your health.

-So says the Utah County Health Department, which issued a warning recently that bats are on the loose in Utah and leaving rabies in their flight path.
+So says the Utah County Health Department, which issued a warning Wednesday that bats are on the loose in Utah and leaving rabies in their flight path.

 "We just want people to be aware and cautious," said Lynn Flinders, director of epidemiology for the department.
 "We'd rather have people call and ask questions than not call and suffer serious consequences."

 According to Dr. Joseph Miner, the department's executive director, the recent infestation of bats isn't a bad Halloween omen, but part of an annual migration that brings the furry creatures through Utah on their way to warmer air.